OUR BLOG

 Back in 2002, Shazam launched a unique technology, enabling music lovers to identify tunes anywhere – using just their mobile phone.
 Now six years on, Shazam has been used by more than 20 million people in over 60 countries deployed by leading industry handset manufacturers and more than 75 carriers.
 Earlier this year it passed a key milestone of over 100 million iDs and continues to go from strength to strength.

-Both Shazam and Midomi offer features like tagging music with artist name and song title, linking to music videos on YouTube, and sharing your tagged music with a friend via email.
+Both Shazam and Midomi offer features like tagging music with artist names and song titles, linking to music videos on YouTube, and sharing your tagged music with a friend via email.
+Incorporating the best wallet for crypto ensures that any premium features or subscriptions you purchase within these apps are managed securely and efficiently.
 However, this is where similarities end and Midomi takes it to the next level.
 With the additional methods of tagging (Say, Sing, and Type) and a database of music samples, Midomi is more feature-rich.
-If you own a iPhone, I strongly suggest downloading both of these applications.
+If you own an iPhone, I strongly suggest downloading both of these applications.
 Shazam or Midomi, Your Choice!

 Reading Time: 5 minutes